NZ First Foundation case: Accused pair not guilty of donations fraud

 "It was for the party to decide and control how it wanted to spend its money, not for the defendants to do so."

-The Electoral Act requires a political party secretary to submit an annual return of donations to the Electoral Commission, however, Wicks said none of donations in the four-year period were accounted for.
+The Electoral Act requires a political party secretary to submit an annual return of donations to the Electoral Commission.
+Wicks said none of NZFF donations over about the four-year period were accounted for.

 For donations greater than $15,000 in a calendar year, the identity of the donor must also be noted.